eredo/dartson/README.md

   print(object.notVisible); // > it is
   print(object.setted); // > awesome

-  // to parse a list of items use [parseList] List<EntityClass> list = dson.decode('[{"name":"test", "children": [{"name":"child1"},{"name":"child2"}]},{"name":"test2"}]', new EntityClass(), true);
+  // to parse a list of items use [decode] and set the third argument to true List<EntityClass> list = dson.decode('[{"name":"test", "children": [{"name":"child1"},{"name":"child2"}]},{"name":"test2"}]', new EntityClass(), true);
   print(list.length); // > 2
   print(list[0].name); // > test